-Mediation is where a neutral third party helps to facilitate and manage the process of reaching an agreement between two or more disputing parties.
+Mediation or ADR (Alternative Dispute Resolution) is where a neutral third party helps to facilitate and manage the process of reaching an agreement between two or more disputing parties.

 The mediator is not there to judge, offer opinions, or give advice.
 The mediator will work with the parties to discuss interest, explore options, and guide the process, to enable them to make decisions.

 It is not an exercise to run through what has happened in the past, but instead the focus is on the future and what each party would like the outcome to be.
 The result of mediation will not necessarily leave both parties happy, but it is a process of cooperating to establish an agreement which both parties can live with.

 The process is completely voluntary, owned by the parties, and confidential.
 The outcome of the mediation will not stop either parties’ rights to take formal steps.
 However, what is discussed in a mediation will remain confidential (unless the parties agree otherwise) and cannot be used in future legal proceedings without the agreement of all parties.